The process for credit card debt relief has 3 different stages.

 - Pension assets

 - Household belongings and other important assets

-Relieving debt while protecting personal assets assures you of the best possible financial fresh start.
+Relieving credit card debt while protecting personal assets assures you of the best possible financial fresh start.

 Qualifying for Chapter 7 Bankruptcy

-To qualify for Chapter 7, you generally must be eligible under the means test, but every case is different.
+To qualify for Chapter 7, you generally must be income-eligible by family size or under the means testing process, but every case is different.
 Even if your income is above the median standard, you could still qualify for Chapter 7 relief through a stringent evaluation of your income and liabilities by our experienced team of means testing attorneys.